mike-adeyemi/top_100_tiktokers_influencers/README.md

 1. Remove unnecessary columns by only selecting the ones you need
 2. Extract characters with ?? in each rows that represent emoji from the Tiktok Username
-3. Rename the characters of each rows
+3. Captalize the first characters of each rows into proper from the Username

 ### Transform the data